Headaches and pain?

-The temporomandibular joint (TMJ) is located just in front of your ear and is one of the most complex joints in your body.
-Surrounding the TMJ is an intricate system of muscles, nerves and blood vessels found in this area.
-Temporomandibular Disease (TMD) refers to a long list of disorders that impact the joints, head, neck and mouth.
+The temporomandibular joint (TMJ) is located just in front of your ear and is one of the most complex joints in your body (reasoning for the headaches and pain).
+Surrounding the TMJ is an intricate system of muscles, nerves, and blood vessels found in this area.
+Temporomandibular Disease (TMD) refers to a long list of disorders that impact the joints, head, neck, and mouth.

 Three Working Parts

 The bite, the muscles, and the TMJ are all part of a very intricate system that work together to position the jaws and teeth for function.
 The bite itself will dominate the position of our jaws, leaving the muscles and the TMJ to deal with any stress of poor alignment.
 This physical stress results in degenerative changes in the TMJ itself, and that results in the pain and discomfort you experience.

 Treating the TMJ ultimately requires that the imbalance between your jaws and teeth are resolved, so your bite and the position of your joints are in harmony with your muscles.

 Symptomatic Splint Therapy

 A TMJ splint is used to correct the discrepancy of your bite.
 The splint places your bite in a specific position to enhance the position of your TMJ for healing.

 The imabalance itself is normally created by a deficiency of jaw development and a poor bite.
 Treating this is normally a way to resolve your TMJ issues.